Posted on Leave a comment

 Take Whole-Food Vitamin C

-Vitamin C complex is best obtained from whole-food sources rather than from supplements. (isolated/synthetic Vitamin C pills, for example).
-Whole-food sources of Vitamin C naturally contain complementary nutrients that can promote the absorption of Vitamin C in body, as Mother Nature intended it to be.
-In comparison, isolated/synthetic Vitamin C pills (which is isolated ascorbic acid) do not have the same absorption effectiveness.
+Vitamin C complex is best obtained from whole-food sources rather than from supplements (isolated/synthetic Vitamin C pills or ascorbic acid, for example).
+Whole-food sources of Vitamin C naturally contain complementary nutrients that can promote the absorption of Vitamin C in the body.
+In comparison, isolated/synthetic Vitamin C pills (which are mainly isolated ascorbic acid) do not have the same absorption effectiveness.
+Examples of good whole-food Vitamin C sources are oranges, kiwifruit, bell peppers, Camu-camu powder, etc.

 Take On An Empty Stomach

-Vitamin C foods have the best effect on the body when taken on an empty stomach, for example 1 hour before meal.
+Vitamin C-rich foods have the best effect on the body when taken on an empty stomach, for example, 1 hour before a meal.

 If you lead a busy lifestyle and are not able to consume sufficient fruits and vegetables in a day, boost your daily Vitamin C requirement with Organic Camu-Camu Berry Powder.
-Just one teaspoon of powder is sufficient to meet your daily Vitamin C requirement.
-You can mix the powder into raw honey water, juice, etc as a daily immunity/beauty drink!
+Just one teaspoon of the powder is more than sufficient to meet your daily Vitamin C requirement.
+You can mix the powder into honey water, juice, etc as a daily immunity/beauty drink!

 Don’ts